The Making of the Atomic Bomb: Subsequent books

-In 1992, Rhodes followed it up by compiling, editing, and writing the introduction to an annotated version of The Los Alamos Primer, by Manhattan Project scientist Robert Serber.
+In 1992, Rhodes edited and wrote the introduction to an annotated version of The Los Alamos Primer, written by Manhattan Project scientist Robert Serber.
 The Primer was a set of lectures given to new arrivals at the secret Los Alamos Laboratory during wartime to get them up to speed about the prominent questions needing to be solved in bomb design, and had been largely declassified in 1965, but was not widely available.
+In 1994, he published Nuclear Renewal: Common Sense about Energy detailing the history of the nuclear power industry in the United States, and future promises of nuclear power.